tal19987/imdb-backend/Readme.md

 Server side using **Python & Flask** ;
 Frontend side using **React and Bootstrap** ;

-I also using- **AWS, Kubernetes, CI/CD, Unit Testing, Jenkins** etc for the Pipeline.
+I also using- **AWS, Kubernetes, Docker, CI/CD, Unit Testing, Jenkins, DockerHub** etc for the Pipeline.

 This site is served on DNS: (some-DNS);